Peripheral Zone

 This calculator helps healthcare professionals systematically evaluate prostate lesions using diffusion-weighted imaging (DWI), T2-weighted imaging (T2W), and dynamic contrast-enhanced (DCE) sequences to generate a PI-RADS score that predicts cancer risk.

-Disclaimer: The author makes no claims of the accuracy of the information contained herein; this information is for educational purposes only and is not a substitute for clinical judgment.
 This calculator is based upon the American College of Radiology (ACR) PI-RADS 2.1 classification but is not officially endorsed by the ACR.
+The author makes no claims of the accuracy of the information contained herein; this information is for educational purposes only and is not a substitute for clinical judgment.

 PI-RADS 2.1 employs a 5-point scale based on the likelihood that mpMRI findings correlate with clinically significant cancer.